Towards SMT Solver Stability via Input Normalization: Conclusion

 \section{Conclusion}

 Our normalization algorithm is a promising step towards a more stable and predictable SMT solving experience.
 It generally scales well and is applicable to a wide range of benchmarks and logics.
-We have shown that our normalization algorithm can produce a single unique output for the majority of scrambled benchmarks.
-We also saw that by several measures, it increases the stability over a large set of benchmarks.
-Because it can group benchmarks that are syntatically equivalent, it could also be useful as a preprocessing step before caching results for reuse.
+We have shown that it can often produce a single unique normal form for a set of mutated benchmarks, and even when it cannot, it greatly increases the similarity of the benchmarks.
+We also saw that, on average, it improves stability without significantly affecting performance.

-In future work, we hope to expand our normalizer to handle other mutations such as antisymmetric operator replacement and operand swapping for commutative operators.
+In future work, we intend to expand our normalizer to handle other mutations such as antisymmetric operator replacement and operand swapping for commutative operators.
 We also plan to explore whether additional normalization techniques can be used to further improve our results.
+Finally, we plan to investigate the use of our normalization algorithm as a preprocessing step to improve the hit rate of applications that cache formulas in order to reuse solving results.